 No, of course not.
-You should limit their use to half an hour per day or only on weekends.
+You should limit their use.
 You should supervise content.
 As much as possible, steer away from highly visual, quickly changing programs with a constant barrage of sound effects.
 (Yes, this means Sesame Street.)
 When you have the flu, or when you're trying to teach fractions to your third grader while your four year old sprints around and around the kitchen, or when company's coming and the bathroom hasn't been cleaned, put on a video.